 I’m pretty sure I say this all the time, but I love to snack.

 If I could eat snacks for dinner, I totally would.
 I’ll eat snacks straight from the bag or with dip.

 My favorite snack?
-Queso.
+Homemade Queso.
 AKA Nacho Cheese Dip.

 It’s one of my weaknesses.
 There’s a place in Pittsburgh whose queso is nicknamed “liquid gold” but it also costs $12.
 Although I dream daily about that queso, my wallet dies a little inside.

-That’s usually why I opt to make Small Batch Queso at home.
+That’s usually why I opt to make this small batch Homemade Queso recipe from scratch.
 One – it’s more affordable.
 Two – I can control the portion size.

-Not to say I’m on a diet or anything, but I probably shouldn’t be eating a bucket of cheese dip either.
+Not to say I’m on a diet or anything, but I probably shouldn’t be eating a bucket of this nacho cheese dip recipe either.

-Although you can eat queso 365 days a year, I often think of making it on two occasions:
+Although you can eat small batch queso 365 days a year, I often think of making it on two occasions: